 Targets & Limits

-The following image shows the check box selected and the default values for each field, as described in the table below.
+The following image shows the check box selected and the default values for each field, as described below.

 - Total Direct Costs Less Subcontract (Consortium) F&A